Updated January 7, 2023Reading Time: 6 minutes

-In Google Ads you have three choices:
+For Google Ads you have three choices:

-You can also break things down further by specifically targeting different operating systems, so if for example you’re selling software that only works on iPhones, you could exclude ads on Google Chrome (although that may be a risky tactic as iPhone users could still be using Chrome).
+You can also break things down further by specifically targeting different operating systems, so if for example, you’re selling software that only works on iPhones, you could exclude ads on Google Chrome (although that may be a risky tactic as iPhone users could still be using Chrome).

-You can send users from mobile devices to a mobile specific landing page or create totally different ads for users who are using iOS.
-Being able to create specific ads for specific platforms has another knock on effect.
+You can send users from mobile devices to a mobile-specific landing page or create totally different ads for users who are using iOS.
+Being able to create specific ads for specific platforms has another knock-on effect.
 It also allows you to increase, or decrease, bids separately for different devices.
 If you notice that mobile users are more likely to convert than desktop, then you can add bid adjustments for those campaigns or ad groups.

 How to Set up Device Targeting

-To target device models, carriers, networks and ad inventory, you’ll need to do the setup somewhere else.
-If you want to do that then:
+To target device models, carriers, networks, and ad inventory, you’ll need to do the setup somewhere else.
+If you want to do that, then:

 - Click the Campaigns tab.